Turkish Pide Bread (Ramazan Pidesi)

 - In a large bowl mix milk, water, olive oil, sugar, salt, instant dry yeast and egg white.

-- Add the flour in batches and mix until the dough comes together.
+- Add the flour in batches and mix with a wooden spoon until the dough comes together.
+The dough will be tacky and there is no need to knead it.

-- Cover and let it sit at room temperature for 30 minutes to rise.
+- Cover and let it sit in a draft free space such as an off oven for 40 minutes to rise.

-- Sprinkle your surface generously with flour.
+- Sprinkle your surface with flour.
 Transfer the dough from the bowl to the surface and shape it into a boule.
-Cut the dough into 8 pieces.
+Cover it with a kitchen towel and let it sit for 20 minutes.

 Video